Leonardo-Boss/suckless-site/suckless.org/rocks.md

 =========
 This section is for small, usable development libraries, which can be used for writing software that sucks less.
-These should preferrably be under the MIT/X consortium or BSD licenses, WTFPL, or public domain, or alternatively LGPL, because it makes them legally compatible with other suckless projects.
+These should preferably be under the MIT/X consortium or BSD licenses, WTFPL, or public domain, or alternatively LGPL, because it makes them legally compatible with other suckless projects.